hannes101/LeeStrazicichUnitRoot/README.md

 R code to perform the Lee Strazicich Unit Root test by Lee, Strazicich (2003, 2004), which allows the endogenous determination of one or two structural breaks.
 The code is based on the original code by Junsoo Lee and Mark C. Strazicich additionally I took the available RATS code [1] by Tom Doan and replicated my results with this procedure.
 I also now implemented an updated version of my code, which allows to run the most computationally demanding functions in parallel.
-This allows a really fast calculation of the results, compared with the first implementation in R. Additionally I am happy to provide code to produce bootstrapped confidence intervals for the test statistic and the break dates.
-The code is not in publishable form and therefore not yet uploaded to github.
-This is based on the paper by Chou (2007).
+This allows a really fast calculation of the results, compared with the first implementation in R. Additionally I published the procedures to calculate bootstrapped results for the test statistic and the break dates.
+This is mostly based on the paper by Chou (2007).

 Usage: